 These cups are good for babies starting at 6-months-old and are great for motor skill development.
 They meet the FDA food contact standards and are safe for the dishwasher.

-This is another good option if you want something for bath-time play.
-These stacking cups are made to look like octopuses with crowns.
-It comes with six octopus cups which can be stacked three different ways: straight upwards, back to back, or upside down.
+This is another good option if you want something for playtime or even bath-time play.
+These stacking cups are made to look like stars.
+It comes with six star cups which can be used not only for stacking but also for learning about shapes and colors.

-This toy is recommended for children ages 12 months and up.
-Each cup is made of safe ABS material and will not mold.
+This toy is recommended for children ages six months and up.
+Each cup is made of safe PVC-free plastic material.

 This one puts another unique spin on the classic stacking toy.
 Each easy-to-grip piece is in the shape of a spool.
 They can be stacked virtually any way without falling over.